-From data privacy to mobile security: How Europe’s GDPR will overhaul the web
+From data privacy to mobile security: How Europe’s GDPR is overhauling the web

 It’s no great secret that companies collect customer data.
 And that data is valuable.
 Used correctly, this data enables them to personalize user experiences — but as the recent Facebook data misuse scandal proved, in the wrong hands, personalization can quickly become unethical profiling.